Hildreth Frost: After the Coalfield War

+In 1912, Frost was described as a "broad-minded and progressive" attorney by The Labor News, a pro-union paper in Colorado Springs.
+The description also detailed that his "nicely furnished" law office was then located in the Phone Building in Cripple Creek.

 Frost married Bertha K. Marcum on 1 October 1914.
-Frost continued to work as a lawyer following the conflict and was drafted following the entry of the United States into the First World War, which he had penned several newspaper opinion pieces against in the years preceding it, citing his experience during the 1913-1914 strike.
+Frost continued to work as a lawyer and was drafted following the entry of the United States into the First World War, which he had penned several newspaper opinion pieces against in the years preceding it, citing his experience during the 1913-1914 strike.
 He also continued working in the mining industry, taking possession of at least one liquidated mining operation in 1918.

 Frost died in 1955.
-His son Hildreth Frost, Jr. would be appointed by President Richard Nixon as assayer for the Denver Mint in 1970.
+His son Hildreth Frost Jr. would be appointed by President Richard Nixon as assayer for the Denver Mint in 1970.